United Kingdom Protein Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- May 2024: Roquette introduced NUTRALYS® Fava S900M, a fava bean protein isolate, in Europe and North America.
+- May 2024: Roquette introduced NUTRALYS® Fava S900M, a fava bean protein isolate, in Europe, including the United Kingdom.
 The company added this product to its NUTRALYS® plant protein range, marking it as the first protein isolate derived from fava beans in its lineup.

 - April 2024: Arla Foods Ingredients has signed an agreement to acquire Volac's Whey Nutrition business.
 The acquisition involves purchasing shares in Volac Whey Nutrition Holdings Limited and its subsidiaries, Volac Whey Nutrition Limited and Volac Renewable Energy Limited.
 Volac, a UK-based company, specializes in processing whey into ingredients for sports nutrition, with by-products sold for food and animal nutrition.